 A calming and tasty tea, historically used as an herbal panacea!
 Photo by Pixabay on Pexels.com

-Historically, the uses for chamomile is exhaustive.
-It has been used as a remedy for all sorts of pain, like cramps, stomachaches and headaches.2 It has also been used as a topical treatment for burns, bruises, cuts, and skin conditions like eczema and dermatitis.2 And it has also been used as a sedative.
+Historically, the uses for chamomile are exhaustive.
+It has been used as a remedy for all sorts of pain, like cramps, stomachaches, and headaches.
+(2) It has also been used as a topical treatment for burns, bruises, cuts, and skin conditions like eczema and dermatitis.
+(2) And it has also been used as a sedative.
 It’s still a popular addition to teas to soothe and calm the mind!

 Photo by Pixabay on Pexels.com

-Bisabol- the primary constituent of German chamomile essential oil, bisabolol was found to be a potent anti-inflammatory in a 2014 study.5 As an added bonus, is has a sweet scent!
+Bisabolol- the primary constituent of German chamomile essential oil, bisabolol was found to be a potent anti-inflammatory in a 2014 study.
+(5) As an added bonus, it has a sweet scent!

-Quercitin- this flavonoid is a potent antioxidant, helping to protect skin.
-It also acts as an anti-inflammatory to soothe irritation and redness.6 It has also been studied for it’s itch relieving properties.7 It’s name is derived from the scientific name for oak trees – Quercus – which have the highest concentration of quercitin!
+Quercitin- this flavonoid is a potent antioxidant, helping to protect the skin.
+It also acts as an anti-inflammatory to soothe irritation and redness.
+(6) It has also been studied for its itch-relieving properties.
+(7) Its name is derived from the scientific name for oak trees – Quercus – which have the highest concentration of quercitin!

-Some of these cant be pulled out easily in water or vegetable glycerine, others can be extract in a carrier oil, and still others (like the chamazulene and bisalol) can only be extracted though distillation.
+Some of these cant be pulled out easily in water or vegetable glycerine, others can be extracted in a carrier oil, and still others (like chamazulene and bisabolol) can only be extracted through distillation.

-Here at The Raw Spa, we use chamomile in all its forms!
-You can find dried chamomile flowers in the Cleopatra Bath Tea and the Cleopatra Intensity Facial, together with soothing oats and cooling marshmallow.
+Here at Cinag's Alchemic, we use chamomile in all its forms!
+You can find dried chamomile flowers in the Cleopatra Bath Tea, together with soothing oats and cooling marshmallow.

 Wondering how we know these things?
 Check out our sources!